Local Children's Safeguarding Practice Review and Safeguarding Adult Reviews

-What are Serious Case Reviews?
+What are Local Children's Safeguarding Practice Reviews?

 NSPCC National Repository of Serious Case Reviews

 Sadly the cases of Daniel Pelka, Keanu Williams and Hamza Khan have raised the profile of Serious Case Reviews nationally.
 The national repository of published case reviews is a collaboration between the NSPCC and the Association of Independent LSCB Chairs.
 The aim is to hold all case reviews in a central location, so the learning contained within them is easier to access.
-Access to the electronic versions of the case review reports stored by the NSPCC is available by accessing the NSPCC website library online.
+Access to the electronic versions of the case review reports stored by the NSPCC is available by accessing Learning.NSPCC - Library and information service.

 What are Safeguarding Adult Reviews?